 MORE ON POTENTIAL COSTS

-JMNRA is a key part of our proposed citizens’ alternative to the U.S. Forest Service project to log nearly 10,000 acres of the Jellico Mountains, including herbicide use and over 5,000 acres of effective clearcut on mostly steep slopes.
+JMRA is a key part of our proposed citizens’ alternative to the U.S. Forest Service project to log nearly 10,000 acres of the Jellico Mountains, including herbicide use and over 5,000 acres of effective clearcut on mostly steep slopes.

-MORE ON JMNRA
+MORE ON JMRA

 Kentucky Heartwood